 Ingredients:

 - Eggs.
 Use the best you can find.
-I recommend organic free-run eggs for the flavor, structure, and color.
+I recommend organic free-run large eggs for their flavor, structure, and color. *If you can, use room temperature eggs.

 - Milk.
-Whole, full-fat milk has the most flavor and creates the most dramatic poof.
-But 2%, 1%, and non-fat milk are all great options.
-Plant-based milks (almond, oat, soy, etc.) also work great but it won’t get as puffy.
+Any milk works great.
+Whole milk, 2%, or 1% are great options.
+Plant-based milks (almond, oat, soy, etc.) or skim milk (non-fat) also work great but it won’t get as puffy.

 - Butter.
 A little bit of richness.
 Also prevents sticking.